Please see the appropriate tab for information regarding graduation requirements.

 Additional Graduation Obligations

-In addition to submitting a graduation application, students must complete exit counseling online and attend an exit counseling session with Student Academic & Financial Services during the last semester of enrollment.
+In addition to submitting a graduation application, students must complete exit counseling online and attend an exit counseling session with Student Financial Services during the last semester of enrollment.
 Completion of these steps does not imply degree completion or attendance at graduation ceremonies; refer to Commencement for information on the ceremonies.

 Undergraduate Degree Candidates